- Hydrographic Service

 The lines and zones for the Dutch claims in the North Sea are available on this page.
 All data are expressed in the geodetic datum WGS84, which can be assumed to be equal to ETRS89 and NAD83 here.
 Your application may require a datum transformation.
 See for more information the horizontal coordinate systems page.

 All limits at a constant distance from the baseline have been calculated using a calculation precision of 10 m and a point resolution of 25 m.
-Each zip file contains three data formats:
+Each zip file contains 3 data formats:

 The lines and zones are calculated several times a year.
 Not every relevant new nautical chart immediately results in new boundaries on this site.
 The only correct way to determine with certainty if a position lies inside or outside a zone is to plot it on the most recent large-scale chart and to subsequently determine the shortest distance to the baseline.
 Be aware that this shortest distance could also be a distance to a straight baseline.